 6. Choose slimline appliances to save on space

+Not all small kitchen ideas are super pretty, some have to be practical too.
 When it comes to choosing appliances for a small or even tiny kitchen, opting for slimline versions is a great solution to tight spaces.
 Not only will you save on space but it will probably better suit your needs and decrease your energy use too.

 7. Choose bright and modern window treatments

 What a perfect way to add some energy into a small kitchen space.
 You won't be using up any countertop space with your window treatment so you can go to town on choosing a gorgeously bright colour when shopping around.
 Why not recreate this stylish look and use a bright red blind to add a real pop of colour to liven up an otherwise monochrome space kitchen space.

 Check out these colourful kitchens ideas for more inspiration.

 8. Plan your layout with natural light in mind

 Prioritising natural light is a must when you're working with any type of small space as it can well and truly maximise and enhance the feel of a room.
 Boxy small fitted kitchens positioned around the window are sure to restrict light within the space, so opting for open shelving is an option worth considering.
 Inserting a sink below a window is a go-to option, with a lovely view taking the pain out of washing up (if only slightly).